matthew-coad/autem/doc/005-PP1-Poor Performers 1.md

 Analysis - The variance on this problem is rather massive.
 The openlm is likely overfit.

 Action - Provide more feedback on variance in the problem.
-Show score ranges in dashboard
+Show learning confidence in dashboard. **done**

-Action - Show learning curves to improve analysis
+Action - Show learning curves to improve analysis **done**

 ## Show learning curves